MarcAmil30/InFinity1.0/README.md

 10. Using the scores generated from the previous step, mutants with a desired alteration in ligand affinity/specificity can then be uploaded and screened using an MSA tool such as Clustal Omega, with enriched motifs serving as strarting point for further rational design/ screening analysis

 ## Contributions
-With the interchangability of the invidual steps, we encourage community contributions to test out other tools and help us continously improve the framework.
+With the interchangability of the invidual steps, we encourage community contributions to test out other tools and help us continuously improve the framework.

 ## Authors and acknowledgments
 The framework was developed by Marc Amil and Rasmus Hildebrandt.